 Every health system today has a different mixture of priorities, patient populations, and reimbursement models.
 As a configurable solution built on top of a flexible platform, we partner with clients to create solutions that meet the needs for their population and clinical objectives.

 What are the biggest opportunities health systems should be thinking about this year when it comes to remote monitoring?

 Every day, more people need more care.
 10,000 people age into Medicare each day, and eight of 10 U.S. seniors have one or more chronic conditions.
 And yet, we are facing a massive workforce shortage that will only get worse.
 An integrated remote care strategy is needed to deliver the quality of care people deserve with staff already stretched thin.
 This strategy will help team members know who really needs help now while knowing that others in the population are okay.
 An integrated remote care strategy also automates a lot of pre-visit prep and manual data collection, helping drive in-clinic and telehealth efficiency for nurses and support staff.

-How do you see remote monitoring evolving in 2023 and beyond?
+How does you see remote monitoring evolving in 2023 and beyond?